- MyDCLawyer

 - Enhance access to justice by educating youth about the legal system.

-Registration is now open for this year’s Youth Law Fair!
+Registration for the 2027 Youth Law Fair will open in January 2027.
 Please contact [email protected] if you have any questions.

 Past Youth Law Fair Themes